Technology / Data

 The branch office infrastructure is perfect for organizations already working with operations and staff spread across multiple physical locations.
 With this model, IT typically maintains some servers at HQ, just like the on-prem model, but there's also a partial or complete mirror of resources at one or more branch offices.

 This configuration has multiple advantages.
-One common use case is directory services, like Microsoft Active Directory.
+One common use case is directory services, like Microsoft Active Directory (now known as Entra).
 Everyone needs to authenticate, and having an AD server directly on your LAN instead of going over a WAN link is always faster.
 It becomes a necessity even for large enterprises with tens of thousands of users.
 Of course, the redundancy of multiple AD servers is always a huge advantage.

 Another use case for the branch office model is bandwidth needs.
 Apps that work with large files, like video editing, CAD, or any form of large datasets, will always benefit from accessing their files for a local network instead of across a WAN.